MakerXStudio/express-msal/README.md

 app.post('/graphql', setBearerHeader)
 ```

-- `ensureAuthenticated` starts the PKCE auth flow and upon completion, creates a cookie-session containing an accessToken and any extra info you choose to augment the session with.
+- `ensureAuthenticated` starts the PKCE auth flow and upon completion, creates a cookie-session containing an accessToken.
 - `setBearerHeader`: Takes the accessToken from the session cookie and adds a Bearer {token} header onto the request.

 ## Is this secure?